-minimum proportion of 50% of independent nonexecutive directors on the board.
-The second involves replacing BG ownership with the ratio of BG representation on the board of directors and applying random effects OLS regressions, where we obtain qualitatively identical results.
+Next, we undertake five robustness tests to verify our initial results.
+The first involves a revised Anglo-American index, where we replace the binary condition of at least one independent nonexecutive director being present on the board with an alternative that there be a minimum proportion of 50% of independent nonexecutive directors on the board.
+The second involves replacing BG ownership with the ratio of BG representation on the board of directors, and applying random effects OLS regressions, where we obtain qualitatively identical results.
 The third involves creating four equally sized ordinal categories for Anglo-American governance adoption.
 We repeat this exercise twice to account for the two different Anglo-American governance indices, as outlined in the preceding first step.
 At this stage, we undertake three series of tests, with a variety of empirical models, and find all empirical results to be in line with those of our original analysis.
-The fourth involves a hierarchical linear Poisson count model, which addresses shortcomings in terms of informational loss in probit models and potential alternative modeling specifications arising from our dependent variable.
+The fourth involves a hierarchical linear Poisson count model, which addresses shortcomings in terms of informational loss in probit models and potential alternative modelling specifications arising from our dependent variable.
 The results using both variants of the Anglo-American index and both BG ownership and the ratio of BG representatives on the board of directors largely corroborate all of our prior results from the main analysis.
 The fifth and final robustness test involves our omitting any countries/markets with less than five IPO firms from our sample.
-This implies the dropping of markets such as Sierra Leone, Malawi, Mozambique, and Namibia, which have very few IPO firm observations and these often not having any BG involvement.
-The resulting subsample comprising only the more populous markets contains 171 IPO firms, which then form the basis of our reestimation of all our models.
-The empirical results from these provide further support for our main analysis, with coefficients that have stronger statistical significance (even lower p values).
+This implies the dropping of markets such as Sierra Leone, Malawi, Mozambique and Namibia, which have very few IPO firm observations and these often not having any BG involvement.
+The resulting sub-sample comprising only the more populous markets contains 171 IPO firms, which then form the basis of our reestimation of all our models.
+The empirical results from these provide further support for our main analysis, with coefficients which have stronger statistical significance (even lower p values).
 Taken together, all five robustness tests support our original findings.